Music Production BA (Hons) (with Foundation Year)

 About the course

-- A forward-looking programme that values new practices in music production without excluding traditional topics.
+1. A forward-looking programme that values new practices as well as traditional topics.

-- An integrated approach to music production that covers the fundamentals of the topic without leaving gaps in knowledge.
+2. An integrated approach that covers the fundamentals of the topic without leaving gaps in knowledge.

-- A team with interests in diverse aspects of music production that are pursued professionally beyond the university setting.
+3. A team that works professionally in diverse aspects of music production beyond the university setting.

 Course structure